 Following his 2001 inauguration, President Bush announced plans to address a number of management problems in the federal government.
-Then, in the aftermath of the September 11, 2001, terrorist attacks on the World Trade Center and the Pentagon, the organization of the federal government for maintaining homeland security and combating terrorism became an important consideration for both the President and Congress.
-Establishment of the Office of Homeland Security in October 2001 as a coordinating entity was an important first step, followed by the creation of a Department of Homeland Security during the final weeks of the 107th Congress (H.R.
-5005).
+Then, in the aftermath of the September 11, 2001 terrorist attacks, the organization of the federal government for maintaining homeland security and combating terrorism became an important consideration for both the President and Congress.
+Establishment of the Office of Homeland Security in October 2001 as a coordinating entity was an important first step, followed by the creation of a Department of Homeland Security during the final weeks of the 107th Congress (116 Stat.
+2135).
+Oversight of the initial operation of the new department is a primary matter for the 108th Congress.

-This issue brief views reorganization and management as involving the alteration of the program administrative structure and operations of the executive branch for reasons of efficiency, economy, and direction.
+This issue brief views reorganization and management as involving the alteration of the administrative structure and operations of the executive branch for reasons of efficiency, economy, and effectiveness.
 The underlying issue is who reorganizes or sets management policy-Congress or the President-and by what authority and, also, for what purpose?